-An alternative to the EDSL approach is to take a functional language and augment it with sufficient evidence to be used in safety-critical contexts directly.
-A consortium did just that with OCaml, rewriting the SCADE code generator [19].
-SCADE is a modeling and development environment for critical embedded systems, such as avionics.
-The code generator was rewritten in OCaml, and it is qualifiable under DO-178B, level A, the most stringent level of tool qualification for avionics [23].
+An alternative to the EDSL approach is to take a functional language and augment it with sufficient evidence to be used directly in safety-critical contexts, such as avionics development.
+A consortium did just that with OCaml, rewriting the SCADE code generator [18].
 Qualifying the software required substantially reducing OCaml's runtime system and garbage collector, extensive testing, and providing "traceability" of requirements.
-From a formal verification perspective, the requirements are lightweight (the main direct evidence for correctness is testing), but in practice DO-178B qualification is rigorous.
+From a formal verification perspective, the requirements are lightweight (the main direct evidence for correctness is testing).